USS Taylor (DD-468): 1968 - 1969

 toward Sasebo.
 She returned to the Gulf of Tonkin on 5 September and conducted air and surface surveillance as well as antisubmarine warfare exercises in addition to planeguarding for the carriers.
 On the 19th, the destroyer moved in closer to the coast to provide naval gunfire in support of troops ashore.
 That duty continued until 6 October when she cleared the combat zone to return to Subic Bay for repairs, supplies, and ammunition.
 On 20 October, the warship took up where she left off and began a week pounding various targets in Vietnam.
 That line period was followed by visits to Cebu City and Subic Bay in the Philippines.
 During late November and early December, she resumed duty on the gunline.
 On 4 December, she cleared the combat zone and set a course through the Luzon Strait to Yokosuka, where she arrived on the 12th.
 She spent Christmas in Yokosuka, but returned to Yankee Station by New Year's Day 1969.

 In mid-January, she departed Vietnamese waters for the last time.
 After stops at Subic Bay; Manus Island; Melbourne, Australia; Auckland, New Zealand; and Pago Pago, Samoa, the warship arrived back in Pearl Harbor on 28 February.
 In May, a board of inspection and survey looked her over and determined that she was unfit for further naval service.
 Early in June, Taylor was moved to San Diego, California, and was decommissioned on 3 June 1969.
 Her name was struck from the Navy list on 2 July 1969.

 Lanciere (D 560)

 She was transferred to the Italian Navy the same year as Lanciere D 560 until January 1971.
 She was subsequently cannibalized to maintain her sister ships still serving in the Italian Navy.

 Honors

-Taylor earned a Navy Unit Commendation and 14 battle stars during World War II, ranking her among the most decorated US ships of World War II.
+Taylor earned a Navy Unit Commendation and 14 battle stars during World War II.
 In addition, she earned two battle stars for her Korean War service, and five battle stars for her Vietnam War service.